Did you know that more Americans are aware what a podcast is than who the Vice President is?

 Every crucial information is relayed to the listeners in a very objective and truthful manner.

-Unlike any other podcasts, this show is not presented in a conversational manner.
+Unlike many podcasts, this show is not presented in a conversational manner.

 The show is devoid of any nonsense jokes and unnecessary ad libs.